ncagle/DNS-over-HTTPS/DNS-over-HTTPS.md

 Star Brilliant's [dns-over-https](https://github.com/m13253/dns-over-https), with server-side and client-side implementation, written in Golang.

 Alberto Bertogli's [dnss](https://github.com/albertito/dnss), a daemon written in Go which act as a proxy (the most common use case), and as a server (in case you want end to end control).

+Dima Krasner's [nss-tls](https://github.com/dimkr/nss-tls), a daemon that makes gethostbyname(), getaddrinfo(), etc' happen through DoH, without any change to applications, this transparently migrating all applications that don't use their own resolver (like some browsers) from DNS to DoH.